Investor relations

 Audit Committee

 The members of the Committee are the Non-executive Director Juliet Thompson (Chair of the Audit Committee from appointment in 2023), the Chairman Jan Groen and the Non-executive Director Brian Howlett (former Chairman of the Audit Committee).
-The Non-executive Director’s Garth Selvey and Joe Eid attend as observers.
-The Audit Committee meets at least twice a year to review the interim and annual financial statements before they are submitted to the Board.
-The external auditors, Finance Director and Chief Executive may attend by invitation.
+The Non-executive Director Joe Eid will attend as an observer.
+The Audit Committee meets at least twice a year to review the annual and interim financial statements before they are submitted to the Board.
+The external auditors, Chief Financial Officer and Chief Executive may attend by invitation.
 Provision is made to meet with the auditors at least once a year without any Executive Director present.

 The Committee has adopted formal terms of reference and considers financial reporting, corporate governance and internal controls.
 Its review of financial reporting includes discussion of major accounting issues, policies and compliance with UK-adopted international accounting standards, the law (Companies Act 2006), review of key management judgements and estimates, review and update of the risk register, risk assessment and risk management activities and going concern assumptions.
-Risks have been described in more detail in QCA Principle 4 and the Principal Risks and Uncertainties are reported on pages 33 to 41 of the Group’s Annual Report and Financial Statements 2022.
-Note 1.22 describes the critical accounting estimates and judgements.
+Risks have been described in more detail in QCA Principle 4 and the Principal Risks and Uncertainties are reported on pages 27 to 33 of the Group’s Annual Report and Financial Statements 2023.
+Note 1.17 and Note C1.3 of the Group’s Annual Report and Financial Statements 2023 describes the critical accounting estimates and judgements.
 The Committee also reviews the scope and results of the external audit and the independence and objectivity of the auditors and makes recommendations to the Board on issues surrounding their remuneration, rotation of partners/staff, appointment, resignation or removal.
 The Audit Committee also considers and determines relevant action in respect of any control issues raised by the auditors.
 The Audit Committee is also responsible for monitoring the provision of non-audit services provided by the Group’s auditors and assesses the likely impact on the auditors’ independence and objectivity when considering an award of any material contract for additional services.
-The fees in respect of audit and non-audit services are disclosed in Note 3.
-A new ethical standard for auditors came into force with effect from 15 March 2020 which restricts the non-audit services that auditors can provide, and the Company has developed a policy in relation to this.
+The fees in respect of audit and non-audit services are disclosed in Note 3 of the Group’s Annual Report and Financial Statements 2023.
+An ethical standard for auditors came into force with effect from 15 March 2020 and the Company has a policy to restrict the non-audit services that the auditors can provide.

 Remuneration Committee

-The members of the Committee are the Non-executive Director Garth Selvey (Chairman of the Remuneration Committee), the Chairman Jan Groen and the Non-executive Directors Brian Howlett, Juliet Thompson and Joe Eid.
+The members of the Committee are the Non-executive Director Brian Howlett (Chairman of the Remuneration Committee), the Chairman Jan Groen and the Non-executive Directors Juliet Thompson and Joe Eid.
 The Remuneration Committee meets as required.
-The Chief Executive and Finance Director may attend by invitation but are not present when matters affecting their own remuneration arrangements are considered.
+The Chief Executive and Chief Financial Officer may attend by invitation but are not present when matters affecting their own remuneration arrangements are considered.

 The Committee has adopted formal terms of reference and the Committee reviews and sets the remuneration and terms and conditions of employment of the Executive Directors and senior management.
 It also agrees a policy for the salaries of all staff and is responsible for the development of the Company’s remuneration scheme.
 The decisions of the Committee are formally ratified by the Board.

 The Company is not required by either the AIM Listing Rules or the Companies Act to produce a remuneration report but provides the information in the Annual Report and Financial Statements as recommended by the QCA because of its commitment to maintaining high standards of corporate governance.
 The Company’s Remuneration Policy is the responsibility of the Remuneration Committee.
 The Remuneration Policy, in so far as it relates to the Directors, is subject to an advisory vote by Shareholders every three years and was last approved at the 2021 Annual General Meeting (AGM).
+The Remuneration Policy is therefore due for approval as an advisory vote at the 2024 AGM.
 The Directors’ Annual Remuneration Report is subject to an advisory vote by Shareholders at each AGM.

-The Remuneration Report within the Group’s Annual Report and Financial Statements 2022 provides details of the Remuneration Policy and the Directors’ Annual Remuneration.
+The Remuneration Report on pages 58 to 61 of the Group’s Annual Report and Financial Statements 2023 provides details of the Remuneration Policy and the Directors’ Annual Remuneration.

 Nomination Committee

-The members of the Committee are the Chairman Jan Groen (Chairman of the Nomination Committee, appointed during 2022) and the Non-executive Directors Garth Selvey (former Chairman of the Nomination Committee), Brian Howlett, Juliet Thompson and Joe Eid.
+The members of the Committee are the Chairman Jan Groen (Chairman of the Nomination Committee) and the Non-executive Directors Brian Howlett, Juliet Thompson and Joe Eid.
 The Nomination Committee meets as required.
-The Chief Executive and Finance Director may attend by invitation.
+The Chief Executive and Chief Financial Officer may attend by invitation.

 The Committee has adopted formal terms of reference and is responsible for reviewing the structure, size and composition of the Board, planning for succession and for identifying and recommending to the Board suitable candidates for both executive and non-executive Board appointments.